Projects

 Documents

-Files you attach under the project's Documents tab — briefs, signed scopes, design references — are available to the client through the client portal under Documents > Projects.
-Keep that in mind before uploading anything internal.
+Use the project's Documents tab for files such as briefs, signed scopes, and design references.
+Only documents marked Public are available to the client in the client portal under Documents > Projects.
+Private documents remain available only to your team.

 Invoicing a Project